fnaumenko/isChIP/README.md

 then copy *.fa.gz files to your local directory.<br>
 Alternatively use FTP client, e.g. [FileZilla](https://filezilla-project.org/).

+To download hg19 library, in the above example replace 'mm9' with 'hg19'.

 ## Usage
 ```
 isChIP [options] -g|--gen <name> [<template>]